Summer in Europe: something that has captured imaginations for centuries.

 Top tip: No visit to Portugal would be complete without a wine tasting tour.
 Try the Douro Valley tour for a day’s trip outside of the city and a gentle cruise down a river.
 All whilst sipping on endless glasses of wine.
 Perfect!

 Before reaching Italy, you’ll need to lay over in France or Spain.
 Suggested stop-overs: Marseille or Nice.
-You may even want to factor in a few extra days here, to explore France’s infamous French Riviera.
+You may even want to factor in a few extra days here, to explore France’s infamous French Riviera or to try some traditional wine tasting.

 6) Venice (3 days, 2 nights)